stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## In progress

-* Improving existing elements to be more flexible and powerful.
+* Improving existing custom type Element to be more flexible and powerful.
 * Improving support of blogs, post/page comments
 * Support of WordPress standard widgets
 * New elements for the Wistiti plugin.
-* Adding a child plugin structure to allow easy add new custom elements and customize predefined custom post types and fields.
 * Managing CSS and Javscript optimizations.
 For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.
 * Developing and testing Wistiti framework in the real world, using it on new adequate and responsible web projects.